*Updated May 13th, 2025

 What to Do Immediately After the Accident

-Your actions immediately after being involved in an accident affect both safety and your total loss insurance claim.
+Your actions immediately following an accident affect both safety and your insurance claim.
 Following these steps protects your financial interests and strengthens your position.

 Ensure Safety and Emergency Response